-A number of physical changes are common when the patient is near death.
+A number of physical changes are common when a person is near death.

-- The patient may pass less urine and it may be dark in color.
+- They may pass less urine, and it may be dark in color.

-- The patient’s hands and feet may become blotchy, cold, or blue.
-Caregivers can use blankets to keep the patient warm.
+- Their hands and feet may become blotchy, cold, or blue.
+Caregivers can use blankets to keep the person warm.
 Electric blankets or heating pads should not be used.

-- The heart rate may go up or down and become irregular.
+- Their heart rate may go up or down and become irregular.